BastiaanvdB/Image-wasstraat-PoC/README.md

 ### Running Pipelines

-When running pipelines, use the following variables:
+When running scan and sign pipelines, use the following variables:

 - `IMAGE_NAME`: `<YOUR IMAGE NAME>`
 - `IMAGE_TAG`: `<YOUR IMAGE TAG>`